Forensic Consulting Services

-My practice was built in the field — not in a consulting firm.
-Twelve years inside the Defense Logistics Agency taught me how federal data infrastructure works and how institutional actors use procedural complexity to evade oversight.
-Three years running Clutch Justice, Michigan’s independent accountability journalism platform, taught me how to document it in real time.
-A pro se civil rights case in Barry County district court taught me what happens when you’re on the other side of that machinery without counsel — and how to build a record anyway.
+Twelve years inside the Defense Logistics Agency managing data standards across a $200B+ supply chain taught me how federal bureaucracies hide liability inside procedural complexity.
+Three years running Clutch Justice taught me how to document those patterns in real time and publish findings that hold under legal and public scrutiny.
+And a pro se civil rights case in Barry County district court taught me what it looks like from the other side of that machinery — and how to build a record anyway.

 Rita F. Williams · Founder & Editor, Clutch Justice · clutchjustice.com